labgem/PPanGGOLiN/docs/user/install.md

 ### Within a Conda Environment

-To install PPanGGOLiN from the source code, it is recomended to use a conda environment that includes all the necessary dependencies:
+To install PPanGGOLiN from the source code, it is recommended to use a conda environment that includes all the necessary dependencies:

 **1. Clone the PPanGGOLiN Repository**